-The result for the calendar year 2020 is a loss of $\pounds 6.9m$ (2019: profit of $\pounds 39.0m$).
+The result for the calendar year 2021 is a profit of $\pounds 49.2m$ (2020: loss of $\pounds 6.9m$).
 Profits and losses will continue to be distributed or called by reference to the results of individual underwriting years.

-The combined ratio for 2020 is 92.9% (2019: 94.8%), resulting in an underwriting profit excluding investment return of $\pounds 10.9m$ (2019: profit $\pounds 7.2m$).
-The combined ratio of 92.9% reflects the market environment we are currently operating in where we have experienced rate improvements and growth in top performing classes, combined with prior year releases across a number of Casualty classes.
+The combined ratio for 2021 is 90.0% (2020: 92.9%), resulting in an underwriting profit excluding investment return of \pounds 19.3m (2020: profit 10.9m).
+The combined ratio of 90.0% reflects the market environment we are currently operating in where we have experienced rate improvements and growth in top performing classes, combined with prior year releases across a number of Casualty classes.

-The investment return for the year was a loss of £15.1m (2019: profit £33.3m) driven by losses on our equity portfolio, partially offset by investment income and gains on long term fixed interest investments.
-The Syndicate's investment portfolio recorded an investment return of £6.3m (2019: positive return of £8.2m).
-The investments supporting the Funds in Syndicate and surplus capital accumulated negative investment returns totalling £21.4m (2019: positive return of £25.1m).
+The investment return for the year was a profit of £29.7m (2020: loss £15.1m) driven by gains on our equity portfolio, partially offset by investment losses on short and long term fixed interest investments.
+The Syndicate's investment portfolio recorded an investment return of £4.1m (2020: positive return of £6.3m).
+The investments supporting the Funds in Syndicate and surplus capital accumulated investment returns totalling £25.6m (2020: negative return of £21.4m).